SpecTruMetRx/Documentation/CONTRIBUTING.md

 **You can also just keep it simple and just use one-line commit messages as so:**

 `$ git commit -m "feat: Adding new feature."`

+## Issue Reporting

+Issues are tracked at https://github.com/SpecTruMetRx/Documentation/issues.

+Issues should include:

+* A short description of the issue encountered.
+* A longer-form description of the issue encountered.
+When possible, steps to reproduce the issue.
+* When possible, a description of the impact of the issue.
+What use case does it impede?
+* An assessment of the severity of the issue.

+Issue severity is categorized as follows (in ascending order):

+* _Trivial_: Minimal impact on the usefulness and functionality of the software; a "nice-to-have."
+* _(Unspecified)_: Major loss of functionality or impairment of use.
+* _Critical_: Large-scale loss of functionality or impairment of use, such that remaining utility becomes marginal.
+* _Blocker_: Harmful or otherwise unacceptable behavior.
+Must fix.